 - In areas where the risk of transmitting diseases is high, it is very important to be diligent about keeping secateurs and other pruning tools clean to avoid infection and further spread of diseases. - Cleaning removes any sap, mud or other material where pathogens such as virus, fungi or bacteria can survive. - Before working on your crops make sure your tools and equipment are clean and if necessary disinfected. - Consider cleaning equipment before starting a new task or working in a different block or crop. - If you have identified pests or diseases, always clean and disinfect material between trees to prevent the spread or to contain and isolate the outbreak.
-Work with infested blocks last in the end of the day to reduce the risk of spreading pathogens into healthy blocks.

-- In general terms, all tools should be cleaned before and after use, plant residues removed and where necessary, sanitised with an appropriate disinfectant such as methyl alcohol or chlorine bleach. - The condition of tools and equipment storage area is important as pathogens can be present in dust and soil.
+Work with infested blocks last in the end of the day to reduce the risk of spreading pathogens into healthy blocks. - You should have dedicated tools, equipment or clothing to use in separate orchards. - In general terms, all tools should be cleaned before and after use, plant residues removed and where necessary, sanitised with an appropriate disinfectant such as methyl alcohol or chlorine bleach. - The condition of tools and equipment storage area is important as pathogens can be present in dust and soil.
 Keep storage areas clean and use bait stations to control vermin. - Give regular reminders to your staff about tools cleanliness at the start of activities such as pruning or harvest so everyone is confident in what they need to do.